• Home

 The retaining attorney must directly provide payment as FPS does not accept payment from clients of the retaining attorney.
 If balances are not paid by the opposing party within 30 days of being billed, the retaining attorney agrees to be responsible for fees associated with depositions, teleconferences, meetings, and other expenses incurred at the request of the opposing parties.

-Yes, there is a charge for cancelled appointments, including court hearings, based on the amount of notice provided and amount of time scheduled.
+Yes, there is a charge for cancelled appointments including court hearings based on the amount of notice provided and amount of time scheduled.
 For more than one business day of notice (24 hours), there is no charge.
 However, for less or no notice, the amount of time reserved will be billed.
 Typical appointments may last as long as 2 or more hours.

 We provide educational resources, workshops, and training to agencies upon demand through in-person or your preferred teleconferencing platform.
 Topics may include various psychological phenomena, psycho-legal concepts, evaluation types/methods/techniques, or other specialized topics upon request.
+Please see the Services page for topic ideas.

 Yes, although the site is not accredited for internships by the American Psychological Association, undergraduate and graduate students interested in learning more about forensic psychology may interview for internship/externship/practicum learning opportunities.
 Please see the Contact page to send inquiries with a cover letter and resume/curriculum vitae.

-Copyright © 2024 Forensic Psychological Services - All Rights Reserved.
+Copyright © 2025 Forensic Psychological Services - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.